 Aetna modified CPB 0255 governing inpatient admission prior to surgery (preop days), effective September 26, 2025.
-Here's what changes for billing teams.
+Here's what billing teams need to do.

 Quick-Reference Table